31 Tips to Personalize the Patient Experience: A Dental Practice Guide

 When your practice is adding new patients, having them fill out paperwork early can create the commitment youâre looking for.
 Shannon says Arkansas Family Dental uses paperless forms that can be texted or emailed to customers to get the ball rolling.

-The COVID-19 pandemic has created additional fears among dental patients.
 Shannon says her practice tries to never downplay patient concerns about their health and safety.
 Instead, Arkansas Family Dental attempts to understand and address these fears.

-Along with your other paperwork, have patients fill out wellness forms to screen for potentially sick clients.
-These forms are short and to the point, asking about a patientâs physical health, exposure to sick family members, and recent travel.
-Be sure to introduce wellness forms with a personalized text message.
+Along with your other paperwork, have patients fill out wellness and comfort forms that ask about things like past dental experiences, sensitivities, and communication preferences.
+These forms are short and to the point, and give your team insight into how to tailor the visit so each patient feels relaxed and cared for.
+Be sure to introduce these forms with a personalized text message.

 You donât want to annoy new patients, but your practice can establish loyalty by being enthusiastic and communicative with new customers.
 This communication reaches customers along a number of lines: phones, texts, emails, social media, etc. The point is not to be afraid to have a conversation with patients.